 Welcome to our Summer Reading Web Page!

-The summer reading letter and summer reading log that was sent home with all students entering first through 6th grades can be found at the link below.
+The summer reading letter and summer reading log that was sent home with all students entering first through 6th grades can be found at the link here.
 In addition to being a fun thing to do, our reading program gives our students a chance to work toward reading the 25 books that New York State requires of all students.

 While my expectation is that all students will participate in the program, I will be recognizing those students that complete the program with an ice cream sundae party in September as well as put their names up on a summer reading "wall of fame" to recognize their effort.

-While all summer reading paperwork is sent home, the information can also be found below.
 We have provided links to various sites for information on other summer reading programs that are sponsored in the region.
 Participation in these programs is up to you; we are simply providing the information in case you’re interested.

 We do not have a required reading list!
 Simply get your child reading books of interest and let them enjoy reading!
 Librarians can always offer suggestions and there are many web sites with suggested titles by grade level if you’re interested.